krisquigley/commmit/README.md

 # Todo
  - Write up readme for how to use the app
  - Add specs for updating effort adjustment
  - Add specs for updating position of tickets
  - Add spec for overriding estimated effort?
+ - Account for weekends in burndown chart (done)
  - Add slugs to sprints (done)
  - Add column to sprint to manage % of time reviewing etc (done)
  - Add settings table to manage % of time reviewing etc across the app, default to 20 (done)